 Expensify integrates with ADP using our custom CSV export format.
-This integration is intended for companies that would prefer to reimburse reports outside of Expensify.
+This method is intended for companies that would prefer to reimburse reports outside of Expensify.

-You must have a Corporate company policy in order to integrate with ADP
+You must have a Control Group policy in order to integrate with ADP.

 This step is a little more involved, in the sense that you’ll have to know your organization’s setup in ADP.
 As a generalized example, a basic setup for ADP import file includes five columns.
 In order (from left to right), these columns are:

 - Company Code - See “Edit Company” page in ADP

 - Batch ID - Found in “Edit Company”